Dizzy Mizz Lizzy: Mascot

 Since the band's early days, Dizzy Mizz Lizzy have been using the photo of a young "dizzy" girl as mascot, which has been used in varying ways.
 Christensen explains: "The photo is from around 1920.
 It depicts the older sister of my grandmother on mother's side.
 She died around the age of 12–14 of tuberculosis.
 Her real name is Vera.
 There are two or three copies of the photo in my family.
 I have one hanging in my apartment.
 The same photo hung in my home, and when we were searching for a cover for our first release (the 1993 promo), we felt it was a great idea to use the picture of her as a sort of mascot or logo."
 On their demo's cover, the photograph was colored with fluorescent colors.
 Danish designer MandOverBord subsequently used the picture for the band's eponymous debut album and singles, coloring the girl with more natural colors but also adding red laser beams coming from her eyes.
-The 2002 compilation album The Best of Dizzy Mizz Lizzy superimposed the mascot over the cover art from the band's second album, Rotator.
+The 2002 compilation album The Best of Dizzy Mizz Lizzy + Live in Aarhus '96 superimposed the mascot over the cover art from the band's second album, Rotator.
 During the band's 2009 reunion, the mascot was used in promotional material and on stage, and appeared in a duotone black and white portrayal on the front of the 2010 Dizzcography box set.
 This set included all previous albums, of which the artwork (including the mascot) were completely redrawn because the original designs had not been saved.
 The live DVD Live in Concert 2010 features a black and white rendering of the original photo amidst text in a theater poster design.
 After the band reunited in 2014, the mascot was again used, this time in the form of an anaglyph 3D rendering for promotional material, on stage, and the cover art of the 2016 studio album Forward in Reverse and its singles.